compoundingeffects/bigpictureschool/cellular_biology.md

 - In plant cells, by using sunlight to make food and energy.

 6. **How do cells reproduce**?
 Cells make more of themselves in two ways:
-- Regular division: A cell splits into two identical copies.
+- **Regular division**: A cell splits into two identical copies.
-- Special division: This makes cells for reproduction (like eggs and sperm) with half the usual genetic material.
+- **Special division**: This makes cells for reproduction (like eggs and sperm) with half the usual genetic material.

 7. **How do cells communicate**?
 Cells talk to each other to work together.
 They do this by:
 - Having special parts on their surface that can detect messages.